LuisR-jpg/AZ-900/DescribeCloudConcepts.md

 ##### Horizontal Scaling

-In this case, additional virtual machines or containers are addded.
+In this case, additional virtual machines or containers are added.

 ### Describe the benefits of reliability and predictability in the cloud.